eu-digital-green-certificates/dgc-testdata/README.md

 Contains images of the generated base45 contents(PNG).

-### JWK Content
+### Certificate Content

-The key pair to validate the data structure.
-This is defined as x5c datastructure which contains the public key.
+The public key to validate the data structure.
+This is defined as base64 encoded datastructure (PEM).